Skip to content Accessibility info

 Common Types of Inland Marine Insurance Policies

-As with any other type of insurance policy, there are a variety of options for inland marine insurance coverage to meet the needs of different businesses.
-All function to protect products or property from theft, accidents, or other threats during storage or transportation.
-These types of policies include:
+As with any other type of insurance policy, there are a variety of inland marine policies offering a range of coverage options with different limits and deductibles to meet the needs of different businesses.
+All functions to protect products or property from events such as theft, cargo theft, accident, or other threats during storage or transportation.
+Policyholders should consider the value of their property and select appropriate coverage limits to ensure adequate protection.
+Inland marine policies can be tailored to the subject of the insured property or specific business need, providing flexible solutions.

 • Customer Coverage - If you operate a warehouse or repair shop, this type of coverage protects your customers’ property while it is in your care.